-Social interaction without the presence of Internet playing at least a small role in it can be difficult these days.
+Social interaction without the presence of the Internet playing at least a small role in it can be difficult these days.
 Why has social media taken over our free time as well as work time and what makes social media management so valuable – is it all about keeping pace with changing trends or pervasive need for availability?
 In any case, social media management can be vitally important for both, managers and employees.
 A far-reaching and interconnected network of information and contacts can be a powerful weapon or a gold mine.

 In the following article, we take a look at an interview with Reid Hoffman, one of the co-founders of LinkedIn, now a representative of this business social network service as an executive chairman.
-Some of you are already familiar with this name, others are surely placed in a bewilderment.
-Mr. Hoffman is a man who is capable of miracles in the field of networking and there is a great amount we can learn from him.
+Some of you are already familiar with this name, others surely placed in bewilderment.
+Mr Hoffman is a man who is capable of miracles in the field of networking and there is a great amount we can learn from him.

-On the skin of an extraordinary man
+On the skin of an extraordinary social media man

 Let’s familiarize ourselves with who this extraordinary man is.
 As mentioned ahead, he was one of the pioneers who founded the social network platform assigned for businesses that has become known to everyone as LinkedIn.
 He is a pioneer in this field as much as his thoughts were breakthroughs in the years ´93 and ´94; in this period there were not many opportunities when it comes to online networking, so this idea was evolving hand-in-hand with the Internet and people’s ability to use it.